Pence drops plan to go to fundraiser hosted by QAnon backers

 Michael Borland prominently featured several QAnon “Q” logos on his Facebook page.
 Caryn Borland has retweeted or engaged with QAnon Twitter accounts.
 In April, she responded to a pro-Trump Tweet from a QAnon account by replying “Always” with a praying hands emoji.

-The Borlands did not immediately return a telephone message Saturday seeking comment.
+The Borlands did not immediately return telephone messages Saturday seeking comment.